gentjankolicaj/rust-examples/src/expression/README.md

 }
 ```

-There are a few kinds of statements in Rust.
-The most common two are declaring a variable binding, and using a ; with an
+There are a few kinds of statements in rust-lang.
+The most common two are declaring a variable binding, and using a ;
+with an
 expression:

 ```